MISP/misp-rfc/misp-core-format/raw.md

 org_id represents the human-readable identifier of the organisation which did the sighting and belongs to a specific MISP instance.

-A human-readable identifier **MUST** be represented as an unsigned integer.
+A human-readable identifier **MUST** be considered as an unsigned integer.

 ### Sample Sighting